 Consider offering staff the opportunity to undertake relevant external training courses and/or the opportunity to collaborate / shadow their seniors on a particular project.
 Although a training course may come with an initial cost outlay the knowledge gained and applied to the business will undoubtedly pay dividends in the long run.

 Employee feedback plays a crucial role in employee engagement.
 How can you expect your employees to be engaged if you don't know what their wants and needs are?
 Likewise, how can employees know if they're doing a good or bad job and how can they improve?
 Feedback, whether it's good or bad is a critical thing for both employee and employer.
 Did you know that 4 out of 10 employees are actively disengaged when they get little to no feedback? and, when employees feel they are ignored by their managers they're 2x more likely to be disengaged?
 To encourage feedback within your workplace, you must provide employees with a platform to do so.
 It is essential that employees can give honest feedback without fear of repercussion.
 Make sure you act on feedback by taking positive actions and learning from what has been said.
 A study shows that highly engaged employees share and receive feedback at least once a week.
 So go on...get sharing!

 - Communicate to all staff regularly - don't forget the employees who don't have company email.

 - Ask for feedback, and follow up

-Workvine help companies improve the employee experience from initial attraction right through to retention.
-The employee app gives you the power to effectively communicate, build advocacy of your brand, improve productivity, and provide a channel for all your employees to have a voice and provide critical feedback.
-In a hyper competitive job market what does you organisation do to stand out from the rest?
+Workvine provide digital solutions that help businesses to attract, recruit, engage, train and ultimately retain their workforce.
+When it comes to employee engagement we have an employee experience platform aka as the employee app that gives you the power to effectively communicate, build advocacy of your brand, improve productivity, and provide a channel for all your employees to have a voice and provide critical feedback.
+In a hyper competitive job market what does your organisation do to stand out from the rest?
 How do you align the employee experience with the customer experience?